dc232/Google_test_task/README.md

     }
 ```

-component from the instance template the thinking here was that as its all Google infrastructure there is a possibility that by enabling the private google access component within the VPC subnet that the internal IP address of the VM instances would be able to communicate with the load balancer with the internal IP Address and thus allow for higher levels of security becuase the exasternal IP addresses would not be exposed.
+component from the instance template the thinking here was that as its all Google infrastructure there is a possibility that by enabling the private google access component within the VPC subnet that the internal IP address of the VM instances would be able to communicate with the load balancer with the internal IP Address and thus allow for higher levels of security because the external IP addresses would not be exposed.

 However
 ![internal_server_trail_to_make_the_site_more_secure](https://user-images.githubusercontent.com/11795947/38028216-256bc06c-328a-11e8-8c8b-7ab543ebce3c.png)

 The following message was observed as seen in the picture above even after 30 seconds had elapsed.

-Upon further investigation and exsperimentation the message seen in the picture below was observed
+Upon further investigation and experimentation the message seen in the picture below was observed
 ![error_explanation](https://user-images.githubusercontent.com/11795947/38028367-9f523bc2-328a-11e8-985a-66f7539fb957.jpg)

-So I tried to adjust the port so that it was port 80 in which the load balancer listens on to acept the request as i was unsure which port this should be.
-Looking back I think that maybe if port 443 was in use this could have worked but more reaserch and exsperimentation would be needed.
+So I tried to adjust the port so that it was port 80 in which the load balancer listens on to accept the request as I was unsure which port this should be.
+Looking back I think that maybe if port 443 was in use this could have worked but more research and experimentation would be needed.

-The reason why I have not been able to incoperate a bastion host is becuase I am trying to understand/reaserch the archtecture of how it would interact with the loadbalancer becuase I belive that it would need to find a way to proxy the requests to the backend.
+The reason why I have not been able to incorporate a bastion host is because I am trying to understand/research the architecture of how it would interact with the load balancer because I believe that it would need to find a way to proxy the requests to the backend.

-According to google a possible archetechture is
+According to google a possible architecture is
 ![bastion 1](https://user-images.githubusercontent.com/11795947/38029024-9dbff400-328c-11e8-8d6d-8807d0635002.png)
 But the picture makes no reference as to how to integrate a load balancer